The Inn at Little Washington Restaurant: 14 Insider Tips

 13- Forget Cell Reception

-You are out in rural Virginia, so forget cell phone coverage.
-If you have Sprint or T-mobile, you will be fine.
+You’re heading out to rural Virginia, so don’t expect reliable cell service.
+If you have Sprint or T-Mobile, you should be fine.

 14- Things to Do Other Than The Inn

-Without The Inn, there would be no town.
-There are a few little shops to check out like Wine Loves Chocolate and r.h. ballard shop & gallery.
+That said, there are a few charming spots worth popping into, like Wine Loves Chocolate and the r.h. ballard shop & gallery.

 \